Skip to content

 Schools and sixth forms

-You may need to look further than your young person's existing school.
+You may need to look further than your existing school.
 Every school has a variation on what they offer, and how it is taught.
-You may want to contact several schools to find out the differences in teaching, to see if one might suit your young person better.
+You may want to contact several schools to find out the differences in teaching, to see if one might suit your needs better.

 There's a consortium system in Hertfordshire, meaning that different groups of schools offer a range of subjects between them.
-If your young person’s subjects are split between schools you’ll need to decide if it’s practical for them to be travelling during the day.
+If your chosen subjects are split between schools you’ll need to decide how you will travel between them.

 Staying at a SEND school